pbrimble/econometrics/README.md

 # machine-learning
-Various code for machine-learning methods with applications to economics.
+Various code with applications to econometrics.